 LeBronx Properties Limited

-I am writing this letter to notify you formally that I am resigning from my position as assistant sales manager of LeBronx Properties Limited, effective December 23.
+I am writing this letter to notify you that I am resigning from my position as assistant sales manager of LeBronx Properties Limited, effective June 30.

 Please let me know how I can help during the transition period.
 I wish you and the company the best.